unixorn/awesome-zsh-plugins/README.md

 * [hacker-quotes](https://github.com/oldratlee/hacker-quotes) - Outputs a hacker quote randomly when you open a terminal.
 * [hadoop-plugin](https://github.com/valek/zsh-hadoop-plugin) - Adds some convenience aliases for hadoop functions.
 * [hanami](https://github.com/davydovanton/hanami-zsh) - ZSH plugin for [hanami](http://hanamirb.org) projects.
-* [hints](https://github.com/joepvd/zsh-hints) - Display glob and parameter flags and other non completable info right under your editing buffer.
 * [hipchat](https://github.com/robertzk/hipchat.zsh) - Send hipchat messages from the shell.
 * [histdb](https://github.com/larkery/zsh-histdb) - Stores your history in an SQLite database.
 * [history-enquirer](https://github.com/zthxxx/zsh-history-enquirer) - Enhances history search with more interaction and a multiline selection menu.
 Requires nodejs.
 * [history-filter](https://github.com/MichaelAquilina/zsh-history-filter) - Allows you to specify patterns that will automatically exclude commands from being inserted into your permanent history.
 Particularly useful for preventing secrets being written.
-* [history-popup](https://github.com/lcrespom/oh-my-zsh-history-popup) - captures the PageUp key and uses `dialog` to open a popup menu with the history, so the user can interactively navigate through it and pick the history line to bring back to the prompt.
-* [history-search-multi-word](https://github.com/zdharma/history-search-multi-word) - syntax highlighted, multi-word history searcher for ZSH, bound to Ctrl-R, with advanced functions (e.g. bump of history entry to top of history).
 * [history-sync](https://github.com/wulfgarpro/history-sync) - An Oh My Zsh plugin for GPG encrypted, Internet synchronized ZSH history using `git`.
 * [history](https://github.com/b4b4r07/zsh-history) - Extend history so that it can be queried by SQL.
 * [homebrew](https://github.com/digitalraven/omz-homebrew) - Plugin for [homebrew](https://brew.sh).